zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 ### Touch ID

-80*80 pixel, 500 ppi raster scan, temporarily stored in Secure Enclave, data out from Touch ID sensor is encrypted, A7 can only forward it to Secure Enclave but never read its content.
+80*80 pixel, 500 ppi [raster scan](http://en.wikipedia.org/wiki/Raster_scan), temporarily stored in Secure Enclave, data out from Touch ID sensor is encrypted, A7 can only forward it to Secure Enclave but never read its content.

-User's fingerprint map never leaves ip5s
+User's fingerprint map never leaves ip5s.

+#### Safe communicate with Secure Enclave

+Touch ID can only talk to Secure Enclave through application processor.
+Communication between the A7 and the Touch ID sensor takes place over a [serial peripheral interface bus](http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).

+There is a *device's key* that is build into the Touch ID sensor and Secure Enclave (should differ from Enclave's UID and device UID in application processor).
+To communicate with Enclave, Touch ID first negotiates with Enclave for a session key, which process should be protected by the device's key.
+Touch ID then sends the encrypted scan result to Enclave.

+> The session key exchange uses AES key wrapping with both sides providing a random key that establishes the session key and uses AES-CCM transport encryption

 #### Process of unlocking an iPhone

 On regular A7 processor, Data Protection *class keys* are discarded, and regenerated when user unlock the device with passcode.

 With Touch ID, the keys are wrapped with a key given to Touch ID subsystem, Touch ID will provide the key for unwrapping if it recognizes the user's fingerprint (details refer to section *File Data Protection*)